-When you have followed the news, you know that the Governor of Alaska had dramatically cut the university budget.
-The state income had fallen tremendously as it mainly depends on the oil price.
-Alaskans have no state income tax (yet) and even get a permanent fund, which typically is paid in October (more info on the fund at the link).
-I work at the University of Alaska and my department is among those under scrutiny.
-On top of this, like many other universities, the university might suffer decreases in tuition income as less students enroll for fall and due to less students per class to guarantee the 6 ft (1.82) distance.
+When you have followed the news, you know that the Governor of Alaska has dramatically cut the university budget.
+The state’s income had fallen tremendously as it mainly depends on the oil price.
+Alaskans have no state income tax (yet) and even get a permanent fund, which is typically paid in October (more info on the fund at the link).
+I work at the University of Alaska, and my department is among those under scrutiny.
+On top of this, like many other universities, the university might suffer decreases in tuition income as fewer students enroll for fall and due to fewer students per class to guarantee the 6 ft (1.82) distance.

-I also felt that everything about cutting my department’s programs also meant a huge emotional drain and mental stress.
+I also felt that everything about cutting my department’s programs meant a huge emotional drain and mental stress.
 I am the founding chair of the Department of Atmospheric Sciences!
-Due to all these threads, I have spent some time in the last year-and-a-half to search for authoritative resources to assess my finances, and cope with stress related to them.
-Since these resources might help some of you during the financial burdens of the pandemic to assess your personal financial situation, make educated choices, and reach out for support, I will share them here.
+Due to all these threads, I have spent some time in the last year and a half searching for authoritative resources to assess my finances and cope with stress related to them.
+Because these resources might help some of you during the financial burdens to assess your personal financial situation, make educated choices, and reach out for support, I will share them here.

 How to Assess Your Finances